PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 ### There's more

 When using Streams to decouple I/O, what is ultimately the best way to create streams, core or modules like `through2`?
+Also it's important to understand backpressure before we use or create streams in anger.

 #### Stream destruction